hashicorp/vault/website/source/api/secret/kmip/index.html.md

 This endpoint configures shared information for the secrets engine.
 After writing to it the KMIP engine will generate a CA and start listening for KMIP requests.
-If the server was already running and any of provided non-client settings are changed, the server will be restarted using the new settings.
+If the server was already running and any non-client settings are changed, the server will be restarted using the new settings.

 ### Parameters